thexande/pokedex/README.md

 ```
 When I visit the gym home page
 And two Pokemón are already in the gym
-And I click the 'spar' button
+And I click the 'battle' button
 Then the Pokemón with the higher Combat Power 'wins' the fight
 And the winning Pokemón's name is displayed on the page next to the word 'WINNER!'
 ```